Tax Provisions Affecting Nonprofits in the One Big Beautiful Bill Act

 14 minute read

-On Thursday, May 22, the U.S. House of Representatives passed the One Big Beautiful Bill Actin a 215-214 vote.
-The One Big Beautiful Bill Act is a 1,038-page budget reconciliation bill that Congress is hoping to pass to enact many parts of President Trump's tax and spending policy agenda in 2025.
+On Tuesday, July 4, President Trump signed into law the One Big Beautiful Bill Act.
+The U.S. Senate passed it in a 50-50 vote on Tuesday, July 1, with Vice President J.D.
+Vance casting the tie-breaking vote.
+Senator Ted Budd (R-NC) voted for the bill, while Senator Thom Tillis (R-NC) voted against it.
+The U.S. House of Representatives approved the final version of the bill in a 218-214 vote on Wednesday, July 3.
+On Thursday, May 22, the U.S. House of Representatives had passed its version of the bill in a 215-214 vote.
+The One Big Beautiful Bill Act is a budget reconciliation bill that Congress passed to enact many parts of President Trump's tax and spending policy agenda in 2025.
 Among other things, it would make permanent and expand many parts of the 2017 Tax Cuts and Jobs Act that are scheduled to expire after 2025 and would make a variety of other changes to federal tax laws.
-The U.S. Senate Finance Committee released its initial proposals for tax provisions in the bill on Monday, June 16.

 Quick refresher on the budget reconciliation process: While most legislation requires 60 votes to pass the U.S. Senate, a budget reconciliation bill can be used to pass major legislation that affects federal taxes or spending with a simple majority vote in the Senate.
 Budget reconciliation is most frequently used when the same party controls both houses of Congress and the White House.
 In the past, Congress has passed bills like the 2010 Affordable Care Act, the 2017 Tax Cuts and Jobs Act, and the 2022 Inflation Reduction Act through the budget reconciliation process.